 # 1. I lost my job/was laid-off

-If you have lost your job due to a shortage of work, you need to apply for EI as soon as you have your Record Of Employment -ROE-.
+If you have lost your job due to a shortage of work, you need to apply for EI as soon as possible.
 All applications are done online, here.
 Do not visit a Service Canada office, as the employees cannot process your application manually and will send you home.

 In order to qualify for EI benefits, you need to have worked a minimum of hours.
-That number depends on your province of residence.
+That number depends on your province of residence and its unemployment rate.

 If you’re not sure you qualify, apply anyway.
 Service Canada will get back to you either way.
 Don’t bother calling them at this stage, you probably won’t get through.
 Just saying.